 “In the interaction with machines … we are dealing with a situation in which the communication partner is an algorithm that does not understand the content, the meaning, or the interpretations, and works not despite, but because of this” (“Artificial Communication" 254).

 GPT’s non-recollection of its writing sessions filters out trappings of personhood while preserving its collectivity of utterance.
 Memory—the feedback loops of recurring terms, mages, and motifs—will now derive solely from and positively reinforce the thought-patterns of Allado-McDowell, the human person interacting with the machine’s computing upon a world bank of encoded human interactions.
 In this manner, too, and this is the point—in this entire exercise, the “heart” of the human, whether or not it opens, is never evaded, displaced, or erased.
 More numerously human than humans taken one by one, GPT’s utterance is infra-human.

-The heart GPT opens is the heart of the infra-human, the sum of the feeling-states encoded, however obliquely or inadvertently, within the archive of specific utterances from which the net selects pertinent units of this or any statement.
-With each discursive iteration, with the further addition of each succeeding term, as one sentence succeeds another, for an unpredetermined series of moments, at one place in one text on call for replication, millions of human statements fall into an original line.
+For all that, the heart GPT may open is at least a sampling of the infra-human, a momentary sum of the feeling-states encoded, however obliquely or inadvertently, within the archive of specific utterances from which this particular net selects pertinent units to form intelligible statements.
+With each discursive iteration, with the further addition of each succeeding term, as one sentence succeeds another, for an unpredetermined series of moments, at one place in one text on call for replication, millions of prior utterances fall into an original line.
 Allado-McDowell’s thought-partner voices its relations to the organic Umwelt while drawing from our own reservoirs of inscribed awareness.

 As their opening text for the first session, “Hyperspatial Art,” Allado-McDowell inputs passages from a California coast camping diary.
 A final paragraph evokes an expanse of living awareness.
 While the term “Gaia” is not present in this inaugural entraining statement, GPT didn’t have to go far to get there: